LucasDLalande/OIKOS_2023_Stress-Bodymass-Roedeer/README.md

 Cite the following if you refer to the article:

-Lalande, Lucas D., Emmanuelle Gilot-Fromont, Jeffrey Carbillet, François Debias, Jeanne Duhayer, Jean-Michel Gaillard, Jean-François Lemaître, et al. 2023.
-“Glucocorticoids Negatively Relate to Body Mass on the Short-Term in a Free-Ranging Ungulate.” *Oikos* 2023 (10):e09769. <https://doi.org/10.1111/oik.09769>.
+> Lucas D. Lalande, Emmanuelle Gilot-Fromont, Jeffrey Carbillet, François Debias, Jeanne Duhayer, Jean-Michel Gaillard, Jean-François Lemaître, et al. **(2023)**.
+Glucocorticoids Negatively Relate to Body Mass on the Short-Term in a Free-Ranging Ungulate. *Oikos* 2023(10):e09769. <https://doi.org/10.1111/oik.09769>.

 Cite the following if using the dataset:

-Lalande, Lucas, Emmanuelle Gilot-Fromont, Jeffrey Carbillet, François Debias, Jeanne Duhayer, Jean-Michel Gaillard, Jean-François Lemaître, et al. 2023.
-“Data from: Glucocorticoids Negatively Relate to Body Mass on the Short-Term in a Free-Ranging Ungulate.” <https://doi.org/10.5061/DRYAD.PNVX0K6SK>.
+> Lucas D. Lalande, Emmanuelle Gilot-Fromont, Jeffrey Carbillet, François Debias, Jeanne Duhayer, Jean-Michel Gaillard, Jean-François Lemaître, et al. **(2023)**.
+Data from: Glucocorticoids Negatively Relate to Body Mass on the Short-Term in a Free-Ranging Ungulate. *Dryad*. <https://doi.org/10.5061/DRYAD.PNVX0K6SK>.

+Cite the following if using the codes and scripts made available here:

+> ICI INSERER UN LIEN ZENODO GITHUB (release) POUR LA CITATION

 ## Contact: